elifozlemyilmaz/BuildingFootprint-XAI/README.md

   - Acquisition year: 2020
   - Building footprints shapefile: *HERE Maps* → [https://www.here.com/developer/sample-map-data](https://www.here.com/developer/sample-map-data)

 > 📌 **Note:** Due to licensing restrictions, imagery and shapefile data are not shared in this repository.
 Researchers can obtain them from the providers.
-For reproducibility, codes are also compatible with open datasets such as [Massachusetts Buildings](https://www.cs.toronto.edu/~vmnih/data/) and [WHU Building Dataset](http://gpcv.whu.edu.cn/data/).

 ---